 Ottawa Science Exchange and Partner Meeting Notices (notices closest to the current date are on top)

-Ottawa Centre Archives - Please follow this link for past meeting notices, slides from recent lunch presentations, executive members, previous speakers by topic and year, minutes of executive meetings and much more.
+Ottawa Centre Archives - Please follow this link for past meeting notices, slides and videos from recent lunch presentations, executive members, previous speakers by topic and year, minutes of executive meetings and much more.

 Join us on Facebook